Careers360 Logo

-The NCERT Solutions for Class 12 Biology Chapter 7 Human Health and Disease discusses various forms of immunity, such as innate and acquired immunity, and how the immune system fights infections.
-Common diseases such as bacterial, viral, fungal, and protozoan infections, including their causes, symptoms, and prevention, and lifestyle diseases like cancer, drug addiction, and mental illness are also covered.
-The NCERT Solutions present the topics in a clear and organised way, making it easier for students to understand them.
+The NCERT Solutions for Class 12 Biology Chapter 7 Human Health and Disease discusses various forms of immunity.
+It includes innate and acquired immunity and how the immune system fights infections.
+Common diseases such as bacterial, viral, and fungal, and lifestyle diseases like cancer and drug addiction, are covered.
+The NCERT Solutions present the topics in a clear and organised way.
+This makes it easier for students to understand the concepts and score well in exams.

 Also Read,